Zmoki/talk-webcam-2017/README.md

 # talk-webcam-2017
-Content of talk about JS and webcam in browser
+Content for the talk about JS and webcam in browsers.

 ## Title